What is English for Work?

 For Business English, our recommended study materials are:

-To improve your Business English communication skills, we recommend studying and practising with an English teacher.
+To improve your Business English communication skills faster, we also recommend taking a Business English course with a qualified English trainer.

 Legal English focuses on developing English language skills in an international legal context.
 It includes specialised terminology and the ability to communicate accurately in legal situations.